 American basswood is a species of a Tilia.
 It is native to Eastern North America.
 American basswood is a deciduous tree.
-The color of the bark of American basswood is a gray to light brown.
+The color of the bark of American basswood is gray to light brown.
 The roots are spreading, deep and large.
 The height of American basswood is 18 to 37 meters.
-It is a rapid growing tree of the Central and Eastern hardwood woodlands.
-In the great lakes states American basswood is a most important timber tree.
+It is a rapidly growing tree of the Central and Eastern hardwood woodlands.
+In the great lakes states, American basswood is a most important timber tree.
 Its wood has many uses.
-It is also known as honey tree.
-The twigs and seeds of American basswoods are eaten by wildlife.
+It is also known as a honey tree.
+The twigs and seeds of American basswood are eaten by wildlife.
 In the Urban areas, it is planted as a shade tree, where it is called American Linden.
 It is an ideal tree for large areas like parks and gardens.
 The crown of the American basswood is broadly rounded, and the tree has a nice shape.
 The bark of the basswood is sensitive to fire.
-The fruits are hairy, round and hard.
+The fruits are hairy, round, and hard.
 It contains one seed, but many times it can contain two or three seeds.
 It is also planted as an ornamental tree.

 The leaves of American basswood are heart shaped, broad, flat, alternately arranged, simple, unequal at the base and cordate to ovate and the flowers are small, yellowish-white fragrant and are arranged in drooping arrangement.
 The wood of American basswood is odorless and light weight.
 American basswood has small, creamy and perfect flowers which open in the early summer season.
 Its flowers are favorites of bees for the making of honey.
 These flowers mature into rounded fruits, which ripen in the late summer season.
 In autumn season the fruits are eaten by wildlife.
 The leaves of the tree are fine, have double teeth and all teeth are about the same size.
 The leaves of the basswood tree provide nutritional inputs to the soil of the forest.
 These leaves contain important nutrients like potassium, magnesium, nitrogen and calcium.
 These nutrients are not withdrawn from the leaves in the fall, when the leaves decompose these nutrients are released to the soil.
 They become again available to the vegetation.